michaeloddis/moddis/docs/session-search-project.md

 #### Development server

-Run `nx serve advanced-search` for a dev server.
+- Run `nx serve advanced-search` from the site root `moddis` to launch the application running the dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Things to add later when time permits